-With seven out of the last 10 Conservative Prime Ministers having been educated at one school – Eton College – anyone would be forgiven for thinking that England was still stuck in a feudal state of serfs and liege lords.
+With so many Conservative Prime Ministers and ministers having been educated at one school – Eton College – anyone would be forgiven for thinking that England was still stuck in a feudal state of serfs and liege lords.
 But England’s post-war mobility, thanks to the Attlee Government, defined the 1950s and 60s.

 For my mother, it was mainly downward.
 She was sent to a fee-paying boarding school during the war and then made it to Royal Holloway College to study chemistry.
 But all her six children went to state school: only three went to college, and she lived in humble and often impoverished circumstances.

 A lot of this was down to my dad, who at first blush looks like the epitome of upward mobility.
 Though he left school at 14, he was bright and was fast-tracked into the army officer class and taught Russian (“because they are the next enemy,” he was told).
 He was a classic Room at the Top figure of 1960s mobility, training himself through night school diplomas into the management class — however, as you’ll see, this didn’t last long.

 He had met my mother at a dance in Holloway College and it was passion at first sight.
 But he was unreliable and disappeared for months on end.